Two-species chemotaxis-competition system with singular sensitivity: Global existence, boundedness, and persistence: Introduction and Main Results

 We point out that in the study of global existence and boundedness of classical solutions of one species chemotaxis model \eqref{main-eq1} with singular sensitivity, it is crucial to prove the boundedness of $(\int_\Omega u(t,x)dx)^{-1}$ and the boundedness of $\int_\Omega u^p(t,x)dx$ for some $p\gg 1$.
 The novel idea discovered in this paper for the study of global existence and boundedness of classical solutions of \eqref{main-eq} is to prove the boundedness of $(\int_\Omega(u(t,x)+v(t,x))dx)^{-1}$ and the boundedness of $\int_\Omega(u(t,x)+v(t,x))^p dx$ for $p\gg 1$.
 Note that for \eqref{main-eq}, $(\int_\Omega u(t,x)dx)^{-1}$ (resp. $(\int_\Omega v(t,x)dx)^{-1}$) may not be bounded.
 Note also that the boundedness of $(\int_\Omega(u(t,x)+v(t,x))dx)^{-1}$ is strongly related to the boundedness of $\int_\Omega(u(t,x)+v(t,x))^{-q}dx)$ for some $q>0$.

-In the rest of the introduction, we introduce some standing notations in subsection 1.1, and state the main results of the paper and provide some remarks on the main results in subsection 1.2.
+In the rest of the introduction, we introduce some standing notations { and assumptions} in subsection 1.1, and state the main results of the paper and provide some remarks on the main results in subsection 1.2.